workerTmp/workPlace/README.md

 create new work place
-1. auto create issue for start  or in tamplate or in link in readme.md ...
+1. auto create issue for start  or in tamplate or in link in readme.md
+2. folder create only work type!
+...